jnunyez/synchronization/README.md

 #### Install Node Feature Discovery Operator

-We proceed to install the Node Feature Discovery Operator in a generic namespace, for instance `openshift-operators`:
+In OpenShift 4.8 we can proceed to install the Node Feature Discovery Operator in a generic namespace, for instance `openshift-operators`:

   * select *stable* as **Update channel**
   * select *All namespaces on the cluster* as **Installation mode**